kevinwebtest/notes_v2/README.md

 # Notes-v2
-This is a Simple Notes App created using React.
+<p>This is a Simple Notes App created using React.</p>
-In this note app you can write on it to remember stuff on your local website, even after closing the browser.
+<p>In this note app you can write on it to remember stuff on your local website, even after closing the browser. </p>
+<p>You can also delete it.</p>